Ads Management

 Part 1: Why Editor?

-• Speed: No loading screens.
+• Speed: No loading screens for every small change.

 • Scale: Copy 1 ad group -> Paste 50 times -> Rename using 'Replace Text'.